marclar/henshall/deployment/ansible/README.md

 ```

 * Ensure your public key is available on the hubot machine for passwordless SSH access
-  (from local or master ansible server).
+  (from the local or master ansible server).
 Otherwise use --ask-pass flag with the
   playbook command below.

-* Edit bot configuration in `hubot.yml`, then run the following (locally or from
+* Edit the hubot configuration in `deployment/ansible/hubot.yml`, then run the playbook command (locally or from
-  the ansible master)
+  the ansible master);

     `ansible-playbook hubot.yml`